dylanlott/guildmaster/README.md

 The application:

 1. Reads the game data from the specified CSV file
+2. If a rolling window is specified (`-window=N`), selects only the last N games
-2. Initializes each player with a base Elo rating
+3. Initializes each player with a base Elo rating
-3. For each game, updates player ratings based on their performance
+4. For each game (or windowed subset), updates player ratings based on their performance using pairwise comparisons
-4. Calculates and displays the final Elo ratings for all players
+5. Calculates and displays the final Elo ratings for all players

+### Rolling Window Analysis

+The rolling window feature allows you to focus on recent performance by analyzing only the most recent games:

+- **All Games** (`-window=0`): Analyzes all games in the dataset for overall historical performance
+- **Recent Performance** (`-window=N`): Analyzes only the last N games to see current form and trends
+- **Use Cases**:
+  - Track improvement or decline in recent games
+  - Compare current performance vs. historical performance
+  - Identify hot streaks or cold streaks
+  - Focus on relevant recent meta changes

+Example: If you have 100 games total and use `-window=10`, only games 91-100 will be analyzed.

 ## Contributing